 5. Fire Pit

 Craving more fun evenings outdoors with the family?
 It may be time for a backyard fire pit.
 Make it with landscaping blocks and wall caps for a rustic design that blends well with the surrounding outdoors.

 A fire pit is a great addition to any backyard landscape.
 It creates a cozy ambiance for warm conversation, hot chocolate, and delicious s’mores.

 If a fire pit is too small for the entire family, build a grand fireplace with landscaping blocks.

 Does mulch keep spilling out of your flower beds after heavy rain or a windy day?
-Edge them with some landscaping bricks.
+Edge them as a DIY project with some landscaping bricks.

 Edgers help to keep that mulch in check and accentuate your flower beds with clear, concise borders.

 8. Flagstone Walking Path